CrystalWang1225/JiangYunDemo/README.md

 # JiangYunDemo

-A program that handles HTTP GET requests, takes in parameters in URL using Django, and then returns it in uppercase in JSON format
+A program that handles HTTP GET requests, takes in parameters in URL using Django, and then returns it in uppercase in JSON format.
+The project's code and the app itself are located inside of the src folder to make it organized

 ### Prerequisites